carolinaborim/documentation/source/includes/telemetry_api/_equipment.md

 ```

 This is the endpoint to receive an equipment equivalent to the id sent.

-The equipment returned will be the equipment your accesss token have access to.
+To understand the equipment the user can see, access the [ownership](#equipment-ownership) section.

 ### HTTP Request